sricharan92/sricharan92.github.io/_posts/2021-05-12-getting-started-with-github-pages.md

 classes: wide
 toc: true
 ---

+* This page will be updated and refined as I learn more about GitHub Pages + Jekyll *

 I have been thinking about starting a blog for a long time now and realised it is time I just took that step and see where it takes me.
 Much better than thinking of all the possibilities, getting overwhelmed and doing nothing — hopefully.

 ### The basics